cshaw-fd/kdb-taq/README.md

 ### Recommendation:
 Instead, download code and subject it to the version control and regression testing you use for your application.

+New dummy text to test branching in git.